wangyewei/k-tools/README.md

 We recommend that you use `pnpm` to install.

-## 📜 What can k-tools do for typescript / javascript ?
+## 📜 What can k-tools do for typescript / javascript developer?